-Data Availability Statement: All data generated or analyzed during this study are included in this published article [and its supplementary information files].
+Data Availability Statement: All data generated or analyzed during this study are included in this published article.
 Additional datasets may be made available by the author upon request, subject to ethical and legal considerations.

 Acknowledgments: The author sincerely appreciates the valuable support and academic guidance provided by the Master of Management Program, Faculty of Economics and Business, University of 17 August 1945 (UNTAG) Surabaya, which significantly contributed to the successful completion of this research.